acidbubbles/vam-timeline/README.md

 The paths to the VaM dll files are relative, so clone into `(VaM Install Folder)/Custom/Scripts/Dev/vam-timeline` for example.

 When reloading a Virt-A-Mate script after it was modified externally, you will lose your data.
 For complex animations, it can be a frustrating workflow.
-Add the `VamTimeline.BackupPlugin.cs` script on all atoms that have the `VamTimeline.AtomPlugin.cslist`.
+Add the `VamTimeline.Backup.cslist` script on all atoms that have the `VamTimeline.AtomAnimation.cslist`.

 This allows for reloading the main script without losing your data.
 Mosty useful for development.
 Add to atoms with VamTimeline.cslist.
 Unnecessary with normal use.